 Since the light is not refracted properly, eyesight is blurred and, in most cases, this requires correction either through eye surgery or vision aids like eyeglasses and contact lenses.
 In some cases, the condition could cause severe eyesight complications and drastically affect the quality of life, but these are very rare.

 The Diagnosis of Myopia can be accurately done only with the help of an Eye Test.
 An appointment must be made with an Ophthalmologist who will conduct the eye test and recommend corrective measures.

-Eye tests may also include the dilation of pupils for better examination of the retina and optical nerve and it is important to note that it takes around 4 to 6 hours for the effects of this dilation to wear off.
+Eye tests may also include the dilation of pupils for a better examination of the retina and optic nerve and it is important to note that it takes around 4 to 6 hours for the effects of this dilation to wear off.
 A regular eye test without dilation, however, is sufficient for Myopia Diagnosis.
 It is recommended that children and adults over the age of 40 undergo regular eye tests.

 How is Myopia Treated?

 Treatment for Myopia necessarily involves the correction of vision and the individual may choose any of the following methods to do so taking into consideration the cost, age, convenience, and doctor’s advice.

 - Prescription Eyeglasses: In most cases, eyeglasses are recommended that act as an external visual aid and can be worn all the time or according to the ophthalmologist’s advice.

 - Contact Lenses: A great alternative to those who do not wish to wear glasses, contact lenses are worn directly over the eye.

 - Refractive Surgery: Those who are looking for a permanent solution can opt for refractive surgery (Commonly known as LASIK) that uses a laser to reshape the cornea to correct vision.